 Bandwagon Hater: Opposes this work, but only as long as it's the trendy thing to do.
 This hater is always on the lookout for Acceptable Targets, not because they truly hate them, but because it's fun to complain and no fun to do it alone.
 Sometimes, the Bandwagon Hater will like the Acceptable Target but deny having anything but hate towards it.
 More often than not, these people may have even been fans of the show, especially in shows where it was trendy to like it, but then it became trendy to hate it.
 A very good way of spotting this if any Caustic Critic releases a scathing review, or if the majority of a fanbase or popular forum hates it, even if they had previously liked the work, and afterwords, start carbon-copying their opinions, sometimes word for word.
 In extreme cases, they may have no opinions of their own.
 The inverse happens in Fan Dumb, as well.
 Essentially; this is what the page quote is; the person who hates something not because they genuinely dislike it but because the "cool kids" told them to.

-The Wannabe Caustic Critic: Running about and nitpicking things - a misplaced pixel?
+The Wannabe Caustic Critic: Runs about nitpicking things — a misplaced pixel?
 This game is trash.
 An artistic choice that I don't like?
-The fans are morons. - in a work of fiction like a chimp on powerthirst, they will savage everything and anything about a media... without the wit, grace, and, worst of all, humor of the people they attempt to emulate.
+The fans are morons.
+They will savage everything and anything about a media... without the wit, grace, and, worst of all, humor of the people they attempt to emulate.
 Everything in this work is incredibly, irredeemably shitty to them, and expect far more personal attacks than anything approaching criticism.
 Warning: don't compare them to popular Caustic Critics.
 Actually, please do, and watch the extreme anger.